janpieterk/gemeentekaart-core/README.md

 ```

 The code numbers are  _Amsterdam codes_ from Van der Meer &amp; Boonstra 2011, prefixed by `a_` so that they can be used
 as values of HTML or XMD id attributes.
-Possible codes can be requested  by calling the `getPossibleMunicipalities()` method on a `Kaart` object created with a `year` parameter.
+Possible codes for a particular year can be requested  by calling the `getPossibleMunicipalities()` method on a `Kaart` object created with a `year` parameter.

 ## API

 #### `__construct(string $type = 'municipalities', integer $year = NULL)`
 Default map type is `municipalities`.
 Possible map types are: `'municipalities', 'gemeentes', 'corop','provincies', 'provinces', 'municipalities_nl_flanders', 'municipalities_flanders', 'dialectareas'`. `municipalities` is a synonym for `gemeentes`. `provincies` is a synonym for `provinces`.
-When `$year` is omitted, the default map for version 1.0.X is used, which means the municipality borders of 2007.
+When `$year` is omitted, the default map for version 1.0 is used, which means the municipality borders of 2007.
 Use `Kaart::getAllowedYears(string $maptype)` to find the available year for the given map type.
 #### Examples
 ```php
 $kaart = new Kaart(); // equals new Kaart('municipalities');